create3000/x_ite/docs/_posts/custom-shaders.md

 ---
 ## Overview

 When you display your 3D models with X_ITE, by default it will use the Gouraud shader.
 This is a versatile shader that can cover a lot of your rendering needs.
-If this is not enough there is also a Phong shader available, adjustable with the browser shading option per scripting.
+If this is not enough there is also a Phong shader available, adjustable with the [browser option](/x_ite/reference/browser-services/#browser-options) »Shading« per scripting.

 However, you will often want to perform special effects or special cases for your materials.
 To do this you will need to write a custom shader.